 A retreat can renew your intimacy with Jesus, especially if it’s long enough and you receive guidance in soul care.
 Check out our Soul Shepherding Institute.

 Has reading the Bible become flat for you?
+Do you need spiritual renewal?
 Our Scripture Meditation Guides will rejuvenate your devotions.
 Check out our popular “Lectio Divina Guides,” “Ignatian Meditation Guides,” and “Breath Prayer Guides.”

 Listen to this week’s SoulTalk: Burnout from working and serving is all too common among pastors, but there is hope.
 Bill and Kristi offer deep personal and biblical insight and practical tools to help you step into life with Jesus, where his love and delight restores your soul.